Welcome to Year 1

 - We will teach the children to write stories, instructions, poetry, information texts etc.

-- In Year 1 we use the Talk for Writing Strategy to teach writing.
+- In Year 1 we use the Talk for Writing Strategy to teach writing as well as Sentence Stacking.

 - Handwriting, grammar, spelling and punctuation will also be taught and integrated in all we do.